 - Use Wallaby app to decide which card to use for which purchase.

-- Whenever a card is cancelled, its erased from credit report after the cancellation and causes a sudden drop in credit score then, therefore, ideally, the credit card with longest credit history should never be cancelled unless the other cards have similar long credit history as well (yeah, I know its vague – fact of the matter is I have not found any source which can provide a concrete answer).
+- Whenever a card is cancelled, its erased from credit report after the cancellation and causes a sudden drop in credit score then, therefore, ideally, the credit card with longest credit history should never be cancelled unless the other cards have similar long credit history as well (yeah, I know its vague – fact of the matter is I have not found any source which can provide a concrete answer, except the complete guide to understanding and improving your credit score).

 Now a list of some good cards